GePrasetyo/UMajinfwork-StateGraph-Editor/README.md

-Below is a comprehensive **GitHub README.md** for the **Majingari State Graph** repository, drawing from the source code and architecture.
-It follows standard GitHub formatting and highlights the system's integration with the core Majingari Framework.

----

 # 🕸️ Majingari State Graph

 **Majingari State Graph** is a visual scripting tool for Unity designed to create modular, ScriptableObject-based state machines.
 It provides a robust editor window for designing logic flows and a runtime runner to execute them.